openshift/enhancements/enhancements/etcd/etcd-encryption-for-separate-oauth-apis.md

 ## Summary

-The `encryption-config` used by OpenShift API server to encrypt/decrypt resources will be also used by the new `oauth-apiserver`.
+The `encryption-config` used by OpenShift API server to encrypt/decrypt resources will also be used by the new `oauth-apiserver` for one release `(4.5)` and will be split in the next `(4.6)`, in order to allow seamless upgrade and downgrade of encrypted servers.
 Initially `OAS-O` will be responsible to manage both servers.
 In the future releases `CAO` will take over the config and will manage its operand.

 ## Motivation

 Starting from version `4.3` customers that want to have additional layer of data security can enable etcd encryption.
 Once enabled OpenShift API server encrypts among others `OAuth tokens`.
-In version `4.n` we decided to split `openshift-apiserver` and create a new server called `oauth-apiserver`.
+In version `4.5` we decided to split `openshift-apiserver` and create a new server called `oauth-apiserver`.
 That means the resources previously managed by a different component now will be served by a brand new API server.
 That also means that `oauth-apiserver` needs to be given the encryption keys in order to decrypt previously encrypted resources, like the aforementioned tokens.